EndPointCorp/end-point-blog/2020/02/24/symfony-quickstart.html.md

 ## Doctrine

-[Doctrine](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/index.html) is an ORM, which is very much helpful in general for working with databases.
+[Doctrine](https://www.doctrine-project.org/projects/doctrine-orm/en/2.7/index.html) is an ORM([Object-Relational Mapping](https://en.wikipedia.org/wiki/Object-relational_mapping)), which is very much helpful in general for working with databases.
 Symfony does not enforce its use.
 One may use Flourishlib instead, or write his/her own queries.
 One can create an entity class (which represents a given table in the database) manually, but there is an automatic way to achieve that as well:

 ```
 php bin/console make:entity